bbauska/W3Cx-1of5-CSS.0x/README.md

 </p>
 <!-- {width="5.0in" height="3.0115102799650044in"} -->

-<b>HINT**: Some of the rules require multiple comma separated selectors.
+<b>HINT</b>: Some of the rules require multiple comma separated selectors.

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch2-5-1">2.5.1 What is a property?</h3>